 Unfair and Deceptive Acts and Practices

 You may be able to return a used vehicle to the dealer if you suspect that the dealer withheld information about the vehicle or made false promises.
 If you suspect unlawful practice, consult South Carolina's Unfair and Deceptive Acts and Practices, or UDAP, law, which is written in the state's legal code under Chapter 5 of Title 39, which contains Commerce and Trade.
-For an online, full copy of Title 39, visit the South Carolina legislature website at SCstatehouse.
+For an online, full copy of Title 39, visit the state legislature's website.

 Uniform Commercial Code

 Like the Unfair and Deceptive Acts and Practices law, South Carolina's Uniform Commercial Code protects buyers from unlawful acts involving credit or loan agreements, including contracts for used cars.
 If you suspect that your used-car dealer violated your legal rights while writing the car loan, you may have legal recourse to return a vehicle.
-For a full, online copy of Title 36, Chapter 5 of the South Carolina Code, visit SCstatehouse.
+For a full, online copy of Title 36, Chapter 5 of the South Carolina Code, visit the state legislature's website.

 Finding Legal Representation

 If you are having trouble navigating the federal or state laws on used-car dealer violations, you are not alone.
 Returning a vehicle is a tricky matter and may require a personal lawyer.
-For a database of consumer lawyers, visit the National Association of Consumer Advocates at the naca website.
+For a database of consumer lawyers, visit the National Association of Consumer Advocates.